LukeGrahamLandry/franca/devlog.md

 - oo compiler bug! `zero_padding() didn't work on a @tagged constant` when trying to bake objects array. and indeed it's uninit memory (the bytes change). it works if `Room`'s Vec2's union is a struct instead.
   wasn't `@try`-ing it so silently gave up when it had a union. its fine if there's no padding.
+- im running into too many screens for the default pool sizes when just playing around so need to start save system sooner rather than later.
+- mandelbrot puzzle (detect current colour, make the floor an obstical when unsolved)

 ## (Jul 17-19)